devodo/DivertR/docs/Redirect.md

 fooProxy.Echo("ok"); // "ok"
 ```

-When strict mode is enabled a `StrictNotSatisfiedException` is thrown if a call is made to a proxy and does not match any redirects.
+When strict mode is enabled a `StrictNotSatisfiedException` is thrown if a call is made to a proxy and does not match any Vias.

 Strict mode is disabled when a Redirect is created or [reset](#reset).